drewhoskins/batch-orchestra/python/README.md

 * Error handling
 ** Call a handler when there are initial failures, to be used for notifications and such.
 ** Allow users to designate individual records as failures and proceed with the rest of their page.
-* Allow users to query the current state of the batch framework.
 * Huge batches that span multiple workflow histories.
 Likely will use child workflows.
 ** Log batch_id
 * A signal that allows changing max_parallelism.
 This will allow pausing and controlled rampup.